-As at June 30, 2019 the Company had working capital of \$5,096,225.
-Management completed a financing in the Company to provide it with sufficient capital for the next 12 months or longer.
+As at June 30, 2020 the Company had working capital of \$462,196.
 The Company has no source of operating cash flows and as such the Company's ability to continue as a going concern is contingent on its ability to monetize assets or obtain additional financing.
 There can be no assurance that the Company will be able to obtain adequate financing or that the terms of such financing will be favourable.
-As a result, there is increased uncertainty and economic risks of failure associated with the Company's exploration activities.
-On November 2, 2018, the Company closed the spin-out of its Argentinian subsidiaries from Regulus (Note 2).